openPMD/openPMD-standard/STANDARD.md

 ### `variableBased` Encoding of Iterations

-In order to correlate openPMD iterations with an index of data-format internal updates/steps or an index in the slowest varying dimension of an array, the *root* group (path `/`) must contain an additional variable once `variableBased` is chosen for `iterationEncoding`:
+In order to correlate openPMD iterations with an index of data-format internal updates/steps or an index in the slowest varying dimension of an array, the iteration base path (default: path `/default`) must contain an additional variable once `variableBased` is chosen for `iterationEncoding`:

   - `snapshot`
     - type: 1-dimensional array containing N *(int)* elements, where N is the number of updates/steps in the data format